dgerabagi/aiascent-dev/prompt.md

 #### A70.
 V2V Academy - Lesson 3.3 - The Test-and-Revert Workflow
 - **Description:** The detailed content for Lesson 3.3 of the V2V Academy, "The Test-and-Revert Workflow," designed for the interactive report viewer.
 It includes three parallel versions of the content for different learner personas.
 - **Tags:** v2v, curriculum, lesson plan, git, version control, testing, cognitive apprenticeship, interactive learning, persona

+#### A71.
+V2V Academy - Lesson 4.1 - Defining Your Vision
+- **Description:** The detailed content for Lesson 4.1 of the V2V Academy, "Defining Your Vision," designed for the interactive report viewer.
+It includes three parallel versions of the content for different learner personas.
+- **Tags:** v2v, curriculum, lesson plan, project scope, mvp, planning, interactive learning, persona

 ### IV.
 Technical Implementation & Guides